uygnoey/TimeControl/README.md

 # TimeControl

-It made in Dec 01, 2014 by Yeongyu Yang, Hyemi Park, Juhee Choi, Sami Kim, Myeongjin Jung.
+It made in Dec 01, 2014 by Yeongyu Yang, Hyemi Park, Joohee Choi, Sami Kim, Myeongjin Jung.

 Its subject is social networking service with time control.
 Its mean is basicaly same as general social network service but we made some functions for user.